Sonoma, California: Culture

 The two primary news sources for Sonoma are the Sonoma Index-Tribune and the Sonoma Valley Sun.
 The Sonoma Index-Tribune publishes twice weekly on Wednesdays and Fridays and has a circulation of 9,000.
 The Sonoma Valley Sun publishes every other Thursday and is free.
 The Sun is recognized as the alternative weekly for the Sonoma Valley.
 It has a circulation of 5,000.
 Sonoma has a local radio station, KSVY, and a public-access television station, SVTV 27.

+Sonoma Raceway is an motorsport racetrack opened in 1969, which currently hosts annual rounds of the NASCAR Cup Series, NASCAR O'Reilly Auto Parts Series, NHRA Mission Foods Drag Racing Series, GT World Challenge America and Sportscar Vintage Racing Association.